janepan9917/janepan9917.github.io/_posts/2022-04-12-attention.md

 ### One step deeper
 This is not too bad so far.
 But how exactly do we pick the queries, keys, and values?
 It would be very difficult to learn a particular query, key, and value for every possible input vector.
-Instead, we'll learn weight matrices that we can multiply to any arbitrary input vector.
-This way, we can compute a query or key or value for any arbitary input vector that could be thrown at our model.
+Instead, we'll learn weight matrices that we can multiply to any input vector.
+This way, we can compute a query, key, or value for any arbitary input vector that could be thrown at our model.

 More formally, given some input vector $$x_i$$: